Quebec Royal Canadian Mounted Police: Expo 67 and the visit of Charles de Gaulle

-With the opening of the Universal Exhibition in Montréal, Expo 67, Quebec became the focus of attention worldwide for an entire summer.
+With the opening of the Universal Exhibition in Montréal, Expo 67, Quebec received attention worldwide during the summer.
 The President of France, General Charles de Gaulle, made an official visit to Quebec on that occasion.
-From the balcony of Montréal City Hall, he said "Vive le Québec libre!"
+From the balcony of Montréal City Hall, he said, "Vive le Québec libre!"
 [Long Live Free Quebec], drawing cheers from an ecstatic crowd.

+1970 October Crisis

+The RCMP worked against the Front de libération du Québec (FLQ) in the 1960s and 1970s and was the target of a bombing attack by the group.
+The 1977–1981 McDonald Commission investigated illegal activities by the RCMP Security Service in Quebec in their efforts to counter the FLQ before and after the 1970 October Crisis.
+The Commission's recommendations resulted in a separation of policing and intelligence duties with the creation of the Canadian Security Intelligence Service and the replacement of the War Measures Act by the Emergencies Act in 1988.